Follow the steps below to configure the JMS transport of the WSO2 EI Integration profile with the Broker profile.

 - Start the WSO2 EI server by executing the following commands:

 sh integrator.sh(on Linux/OS X) or

-Now, you have both the Broker and the ESB profile of WSO2 EI configured and running with the JMS transport enabled.
+Now, you have both Broker and Integration profile of WSO2 EI configured and running with the JMS transport enabled.